 Tree Collars Versus Tree Skirts

-Ultimately, this is personal preference.
-Tree collars are more popular in 2022, and tree skirts less so.
+Ultimately, this is a personal preference.
+Tree collars are more popular in 2023, and traditional tree skirts less so.

 Snowy Christmas tree with gifts all around the base